University of Texas Law logo Update your account

 Toggle view Nebraska – 4.75 hrs

-At the conference, you will need to sign in on the Record of Attendance form at the registration desk.
-You must claim your credit online in Your Briefcase, and will then be provided a Certificate of Attendance for your records.
+You must claim and certify your credit online in Your Briefcase, then you will be provided a Certificate of Attendance for your records.
 UT Law CLE will report credit on your behalf to the Nebraska Supreme Court Continuing Legal Education Commission within 30 days after the conference.
 UT Law CLE will maintain Attendance Records for four years.

 Toggle view New Mexico – 4.75 hrs

-At the conference, you will need to sign in on the Record of Attendance form at the registration desk.
+You must claim and certify your credit online in Your Briefcase, you will then be provided a Certificate of Attendance for your records.
 UT Law CLE will report credit on your behalf to the State Bar of New Mexico within 30 days after the conference.
-You will receive a Certificate of Attendance at the conference to keep for your records.

 Toggle view New York – Available Via Reciprocity – 4.75 hrs

-As The University of Texas School of Law is a State Bar of California approved MCLE provider (#1944), and the State Bar of California is a New York Approved Jurisdiction, our courses are approved for MCLE credit based on a 50-minute credit hour, and in accordance with the Program Rules and the Regulations and Guidelines of the New York State Continuing Legal Education Board.
+As The University of Texas School of Law is a Oklahoma Bar Association presumptively approved MCLE provider (#169), and Oklahoma is a New York Approved Jurisdiction on List A, our courses are approved for MCLE credit based on a 50-minute credit hour, and in accordance with the Program Rules and the Regulations and Guidelines of the New York State Continuing Legal Education Board.
 More information and details can be found at Section 6 of the Regulations and Guidelines (PDF).

-At the conference, you will need to sign in on the Record of Attendance form at the registration desk.
+You must claim and certify your credit online in your UTCLE "Briefcase", and will then be provided a Certificate of Attendance for your records.
 Self-report your CLE credit directly to the New York State Bar Association.
-You must claim your credit online in Your Briefcase, and will then be provided a Certificate of Attendance for your records.
 UT Law CLE will maintain Attendance Records for four years.

 Toggle view Oklahoma – 5.50 hrs